-While they all give ‘lip service’ (Mark 7:6-13) to the principles that the scriptures above express, Christian denominations have differing views on the mediator between them and God operates.
+While they all give ‘lip service’ (Mark 7:6-13) to the principles that the scriptures above express, Christian denominations have differing views on the exactly how the mediatorial relationship between them and God operates.
 So, yes, they all “say” that Jesus is the mediator, but in actual practice things are not exactly the way the Bible says they should be.
 For example, Catholics teach that Christians must go through their priesthood and their hierarchy, including their Pope, to have a relationship with God.
-Others teach that one can only have a relationship with God through their particular denomination, or church.
+Others teach that one can only have a relationship with God through their particular denomination, organization, or church.
 Some have even thought, or taught that a relationship with God was only possible through one particular pastor.
 Trinitarians often simply ignore this vital relationship.
 Let’s make clear what the scriptures say about this:

-The Bible says “there is one God and one mediator between God and mankind, the man, Christ Jesus (1 Tim 2:5 NIV).
+The Bible emphasizes that “there is one God and one mediator between God and mankind, the man, Christ Jesus (1 Timothy 2:5 NIV).
 Jesus also says that “I am the way the truth and the life.
-No one comes to the Father except through me” (Jn 14:6 NIV).
+No one comes to the Father except through me” (John 14:6 NIV).
 There is no other mediator, or go-between.

 The JW’s, Catholics, and others have usurped the role of Jesus as the only Mediator.

-We should always keep in mind that Jesus Christ is “the one mediator between God and mankind” (1 Tim 2:5 NIV), and no individual human or organization has any business standing in his place as a go-between humans and God.
+We should always keep in mind that Jesus Christ is “the one mediator between God and mankind” (1 Timothy 2:5 NIV), and no individual human or organization has any business standing in his place as a go-between humans and God.
 We should pray to the Father in Jesus’ name, and be sure nevert to ignore, or minimize, Jesus’ role as mediator.
 Any and all claims to such an effect are obviously false on the face of it.
 Let us never, ever, violate Bible principles by either ignoring, or changing, Jesus’ mediatorial role in worshipping the Father.